• Skip to primary navigation

 Command Prompt Admin Screen in Windows

-As you can see in the above image, the Command Prompt window is labelled as “Administrator: Command Prompt”, which clearly confirms that you are running Command prompt with Administrative rights.
+As you can see in above image, the Command prompt screen is labelled as “Administrator: Command Prompt”, which confirms that you are running Command prompt with Administrative rights.

-Another indication is that you will be in C:\Windows\System32 directory, instead of being in C:\Users[account_name].
+Another indication is that you will be in C:\Windows\System32 directory, instead of C:\Users[account_name].

-Another way to Run Command Prompt As Admin is by using Run Command.
+Another way to Run Command prompt As Admin is by using the Run Command.

 2. In the Run Command window, type CMD and then press Ctrl+Shift+Enter keys to open Command Prompt As Admin.